Educator Award Opportunities

 Money from the grant will be awarded to teachers, administrators, and professionals who serve gifted children to offset the registration costs of attending California Association for the Gifted events with the understanding that educators would become part of a CAG Learning Community and go back to their sites/districts to implement and share strategies learned with teachers at their sites/districts.

-Grant applications to attend the CAG Summer Institute are due on May 15, 2019.
+Grant applications to attend the inaugural CAG Access webinar are due on or before May 15, 2020.
 Monies will be awarded six weeks prior to the CAG event you wish to attend.
-For example, if the CAG Summer Institute is July 22, 2019.
-The endowment will be awarded on June 5, 2019.
+For example, the CAG Access Webinar is July 29 – 31, 2020.
+The endowment will be awarded on June 19, 2020.
 Up to ten grants will be awarded for each CAG event.

 Educator Award Applications